berkeley-cdss/course-site-quarto-lite/README.md

 ### Basic Instructions

-1. When department staff notify you that the class repository is ready, go to the GitHub site for the class.
-For the purposes of these instructions, we'll pretend your repository is at https://github.com/berkeley-stat555/fall-2024.
+1. When department staff notify you that the class repository is ready, go to the GitHub site for the class, e.g., https://github.com/berkeley-stat999/fall-2024.

 2. Begin making changes relevant to your course.
 To edit a file, you can click on a file, then on the edit icon in the upper right and then on `Commit changes` in the upper right when you want to save your changes.
 In the dialog box that pops up, also simply click on `Commit changes` in the box.
    - If desired, modify the site's metadata and table of contents in `_quarto.yml` to reflect the pages you want on the site.
    - Edit the various Quarto Markdown (qmd) files: `index.qmd` (the home page), `staff.qmd` (information on staff), and `syllabus.qmd` with the content you want.
+   - Make sure to change "999" to your actual class number in `index.qmd` and `_quarto.yml`.
    - Edit the `buttons.yml` file to modify the buttons shown at the top of the home page (or remove the syntax related to buttons in `index.qmd` if you don't want buttons).
-   - Update `README.md` as needed to refer to your actual class number (see section at bottom of this document for template text).
+   - Update `README.md` to remove these instructions and include basic text referring to your actual class number (see section at bottom of this document for template text).
    - Check the license assigned to the materials posted on the site (by default CC-BY) in `license.qmd` to make sure you are comfortable with it.
 You're welcome to choose another license that you prefer.
 If you'd like to not allow commercial use, you might choose CC-BY-NC.
 You might also consider not allowing derivative works, for example by choosing [CC-BY-ND](https://creativecommons.org/licenses/by-nd/4.0/deed.en) or CC-BY-NC-ND, as chosen for Data 8, but note that this license can make it hard for others to use the material in part or to build upon it.

+3. We've configured the site so that when you commit changes, some processing gets done remotely to update the website.
+Please contact us if you notice any problems.

 ### More Advanced (Git-Based) Instructions